idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/ihp.md

 ### Elementary Students Education

 In the field of synthetic biology, the integrated approach of humanities practice emphasizes the close connection between scientific education and community participation\.
 In our promotional activities, especially in the lectures for primary schools, we have implemented this concept, converting complex scientific concepts into attractive and easy\-to\-understand experiences for young learners\.
-Through conducting interactive activities, such as teaching experimental skills and carrying out creative projects like drawing bacteria, our iGEM team has created an environment for primary school students to explore the fascinating world of synthetic biology\.
+Through conducting interactive activities, such as teaching experimental skills and carrying out creative projects like drawing bacteria, our iDEC team has created an environment for primary school students to explore the fascinating world of synthetic biology\.
 These interactions not only stimulated children's curiosity but also laid the foundation for their understanding of health\-related issues \(such as post\-surgery rehabilitation\) through interesting practical activities\.
 We believe that this educational promotion can cultivate future scientists and promote a deeper understanding of biological science\.
-Ultimately, these efforts contribute to achieving the broader goals of the iGEM competition, which is to advocate for science dissemination and strive to make synthetic biology accessible and exciting for everyone \(regardless of their background\)\.
+Ultimately, these efforts contribute to achieving the broader goals of the iDEC competition, which is to advocate for science dissemination and strive to make synthetic biology accessible and exciting for everyone \(regardless of their background\)\.
 This comprehensive approach ensures that science not only continues to develop in the laboratory but also resonates in the community, inspiring the younger generation to participate and contribute to scientific exploration\.

 ![](https://static.igem.wiki/teams/5562/ihp/image19.webp)
 ![](https://static.igem.wiki/teams/5562/ihp/image20.webp)